 In the 1990s, during the formative years of the Indian fund management industry, he was the first Portfolio Manager of India's maiden private-sector mutual fund scheme (now Franklin India Bluechip Fund).
 He started his career with SBI Mutual Fund in 1990 where he was responsible for India's first bank-sponsored mutual fund scheme, MRIS-1987.

 Apart from India, Krishnan carries with him invaluable experience in Asian emerging markets such as China, Taiwan and Korea; he is amongst the few managers in the domestic fund management industry having regional experience.
-Krishnan has won several accolades and recognition as an India expert and country manager.
+Krishnan has won several accolades as an India expert and country manager.
 He holds a B.E in Computer Science and PGDM from IIM, Bangalore.

 Life is off balance nowadays.
 We plan to reflect on this on a lighter vein once in a way, from the lens of a market animal.
 There is never a dull moment in life.
 Why should there be?
 Enjoy the zigzag roller coaster with multiple twists.
 This part of our web experience will get populated only when we notice something interesting that puts us off balance.